La Academia: KIDS: Season 1 (2013)

-La Academia Kids was presented in 2010 at the Bicentenanial Generation finale with Tatiana as the host.
-On 22 February 2012, Tatiana announced on her twitcam that the show was officially cancelled due to production issues.
+La Academia Kids was originally presented in 2010 at the Bicentenanial Generation finale with Tatiana as the host, and was titled as La Academia Infantil and set to be launched in early 2011.
+However, on February 2011, Tatiana announced on her twitcam that the show was officially cancelled due to audition and production issues, and therefore, it would no longer be produced.
 On 11 July 2013, it was confirmed that La Academia Kids was in production again.
 Ingrid Coronado returned as the host, joined by Mauricio Barcelata and Mariana Torres.
-Alicia Villarreal, Lola Cortés and Luis Coronel serve as judges.
+Alicia Villarreal, Lolita Cortés and Luis Coronel served as the judges.
 On 31 August, the show aired a casting special, while the first live concert took place on 7 September, and the finale was held on 21 December, where the winner received MX$500,000.

 Adamaris, Cristopher, Eddy, Michelle, Nahomy & Ximena reached the finale.
 Eddy Valenzuela was declared the first winner of La Academia Kids.

 KIDS: Season 2 (2014)

-Due to the high ratings Azteca producer Roberto Romagnoli confirmed a second season of the kids version.
-On 25 July 2014, it was confirmed that Ingrid Coronado will return as the host, joined by Mariana Torres and Carlos Arenas.
-While Alicia Villarreal, Lolita Cortés, and First Generations second place, Víctor García will serve as judges.
+Due to the high ratings, TV Azteca producer Roberto Romagnoli confirmed a second season of La Academia Kids.
+On 25 July 2014, it was confirmed that Ingrid Coronado would return as the host, joined by Mariana Torres and Carlos Arenas, while Alicia Villarreal, Lolita Cortés, and First Generations second place, Víctor García served as the judges.
 The season premiered on 16 August with a two-week casting special episodes, the first live concert took place on 30 August.

 Angélica, Alexis, Karla, Nicole, Sarah & Sofía reached the finale.
 Karla Herrarte was declared the second winner of La Academia Kids, making her the first foreigner to ever win a season of the show.